 A review is known as a community trigger

-If you are reporting the incident for the first time please report it using reporting an anti-social behaviour incident.
+If you are reporting an anti-social behaviour incident for the first time, please report it using reporting an anti-social behaviour incident.

-A community trigger is a process which allows victims and communities the right to request a review of an ongoing anti-social behaviour or hate crime that you believe has not been adequately dealt with.
+A community trigger is a process which gives victims and communities the right to request a review of an ongoing anti-social behaviour or hate incident that you believe has not been adequately dealt with.

-It is designed to ensure that the police, council and other relevant bodies work together to try and resolve any complaints about anti-social behaviour by talking about the problem, sharing information and using resources to try and reach an agreeable outcome.
+It is designed to ensure that the police, council and other relevant organisations (agencies) work together to try and resolve any complaints about anti-social behaviour by talking about the problem, sharing information and using resources to try to reach an agreeable outcome.

 When to report